vorpalnet/blade/build-profiles/occas/README.md

 ## After the install

 - The `start` step (part of `all`) already booted the admin box: NodeManager, then the AdminServer through it, and printed the console URL.
-Engine boxes need only their NodeManager — the script prints a copy-paste `ssh … startNodeManager.sh` one-liner per box; start the engine servers from the console (or `nmStart`) once those are up.
+The `engines` step (also part of `all`) then provisions each engine box over key-based ssh — rsyncs the OCCAS home (domain included), the runtime JDK, and the env certs to the same paths, starts the box's NodeManager, and `nmStart`s its engine server.
+Boxes without working ssh are skipped with a warning;
+  `./install-occas.sh <env> engines` re-runs resume where they left off.
 - TLS is already wired: `all` generated a self-signed PKI and ran `secure` (SSL ports on AdminServer + engines, NodeManager on the env certificate).
   To switch to customer-issued certs: set the `cert.import.*` conf keys, run